minprog/cs50x-1718-1819/problems/cards/lab/README.md

 **Write** code to generate all 52 `Card`s and add them to an list called `cards`.
 Code to do this should be added to the end of the initializer.

-It's possible to generate all cards and add them to the `cards` variable using a single line of code.
-However, it is no problem to use more lines!
-Make it work first, then optimize.

 {% spoiler "Syntax Help" %}
 Here is one suggestion for the pseudocode: